 Length: 40 credit hours minimum.
 May be completed in as little as 18 months.

-Format: Courses are offered on Thursday evenings and occasional Saturdays, supplemented by online coursework.
-Students may begin the program in the fall, spring or summer semesters.
+Format: Eight-week courses offered on Thursday evenings and occasional Saturdays, supplemented by online coursework.
+Students may begin the program in the fall or spring semesters.

 Results: Master of Education degree & Highly Qualified - Recommended to the Virginia Department of Education for 5-year renewable PreK-6 Virginia License.